Supporting Our Nurses Through COVID-19: Benefits & More

 Within just a few short days, we saw the NBA, schools, and businesses suspend events and close their doors.
 Ironically, as the healthcare world celebrates Florence Nightingale’s impact, the public once again needs nurses.
 Our nurses continue to step forward with healing hearts and sharp skills.

-What does real support look like?
 It’s more than a phrase to us.
 TNAA employs a team of nurses to provide clinical support to our travelers.
 At the beginning of the COVID-19 outbreak, our team began meeting with industry experts to ensure the health and safety of our nurses.
 You can read our full response from our CEO here.
 In the meantime, please familiarize yourself with our industry-leading insurance program, so you’re prepared to meet this unique challenge head-on.

 If I’m Required to Quarantine, Will TNAA Pay Me?